 7 Character Design Tips!

-In the recent projects I've published, I captured a very typical work process for me.
-Many of the responses and inquiries I got were praise on the use of design thinking.
-I wasn't aware of it, but after many years of working like this, I’ve been able to accumulate a lot of tools and processes to help me get my best work done.
+In the recent character design projects I've published, I captured a very typical work process for me.
+Many of the responses and inquiries I got were praise on the use of design thinking to achieve the best character design series I was working on.
+I wasn't aware of it, but after many years of working like this, I’ve been able to accumulate a lot of design tools and processes to help me get my best work done.

-I'll share 7 workflow tips that help me get the work done.
+I'll share 7 character design workflow tips that help me get the work done.

-If you are not planning then you are planning to fail.
-Energy blasts of sketches, silhouettes, and graphic shapes are fine if they work for you, however, don't do it because someone else's doing it.
+If you are not planning, you are planning to fail.
+Energy blasts of character sketches, silhouettes, and graphic shapes are fine if they work for you, however, don't do it because someone else's doing it.
 Tools serve to be used, not for you to be used by them.
-For me, it was important to develop my process of discovery:
+For me, it was important to develop my character design process of discovery:

 Learn the intricacies of character design through our comprehensive mind mapping process

 It's essential to find out more about who our character is.
-I'll stress this point later, but for now allow yourself to drift, wonder, make mistakes, say and write idiotic things without judgment, get into the flow state, the takeaway here is quantity over quality until you reach abundant quality.
+I'll stress this point later, but for now allow yourself to drift, wonder, make mistakes, say and write idiotic things without judgment, get into the flow state, the takeaway here is quantity over quality until you reach abundant quality of character design ideas.

-You're also building ideas for later steps with the ref hunting process.
+You're also building ideas for later steps with the reference hunting process.

-Explore the inspiration behind character design with this moodboard featuring cyberpunk character design
+Explore the inspiration behind character design with this moodboard featuring cyberpunk character design, moodboards are a useful tool for character design research

 Unlock the creative process with our moodboard, carefully curated to inspire unique character designs.

-Their visuals are a byproduct of their essence.
-This is a common mistake and an understandable one, because it's visual media, we often forget to look inwards at ourselves and who the character we are drawing, actually is.
+The visuals of a character are a byproduct of their essence.
+Doing otherwise is a common mistake and an understandable one, because it's visual media, we often forget to look inwards at ourselves and who the character we are drawing, actually is.
 So we stay on the surface level.
 Why is it important to get to know your character?
 It's about empathy, falling in love for who they are, so you can write them a love letter, only the letter is made through concept art instead of words.

 Love and work... work and love, that’s all there is.